HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 We found that 19% of desktop pages (up from 16% in 2020) and 18% (up from 15% in 2020) of mobile pages contained at least one anchor element with `role="button"`.
 A native `<button>` element would be a better choice, <a hreflang="en" href="https://www.w3.org/TR/using-aria/#rule1">per the first rule of ARIA</a>.

 {{ figure_markup(
-  caption=“Desktop websites have at least one link with a button role“, content=“19%“, classes=“big-number”, sheets_gid=“{# TODO #}",
+  caption="Desktop websites have at least one link with a button role", content="19%", classes="big-number", sheets_gid="{# TODO #}",
-  sql_file=“{# TODO #}”
+  sql_file="{# TODO #}"
 )
 }}

 This act of adding ARIA roles, or a <a hreflang="en" href="https://adrianroselli.com/2020/02/role-up.html">"role-up"</a>, is usually less ideal than using the correct native HTML element.
 Again, in the vast majority of these cases a better pattern than explicitly defining `role="button"` on the element in question would be to leverage the native HTML `<button>` element, as it comes with the expected semantics and behavior.

 ### Using presentation role

 When an element has `role="presentation"` declared on it, its semantics are stripped away, as well as any of its child elements.
 For example, declaring `role="presentation"` on a parent table or list element will cascade the role to any child elements.
 This will also strip the semantics.

 Removing an element's semantics means that it is no longer that element in terms of its behavior or how it is understood by assistive technology, leaving only its visual appearance.
 For example, a list with a `role="presentation"` will no longer communicate any information to a screen reader about the list structure.
 We found that 22% of desktop pages and 21% of mobile pages have at least one element with `role="presentation"`.
 There are very few use cases where this is particularly helpful for assistive technology users, so use this role sparingly and thoughtfully.

 ### Labelling and describing elements with ARIA